 In order to aid shelters in making educated decisions about how to focus their information-gathering efforts and weigh the information they receive, the ASPCA explores the benefits and limitations of various information sources, including previous owners, someone who found the dog, medical intake, daily care staff and volunteers, socialization sessions, walks, playgroups, foster homes and behavior assessments.

 Match-Up II was developed at The Center for Shelter Dogs (CSD), formally a program of the Animal Rescue League of Boston.
 The assessment includes a behavior evaluation, automatic personality and triage scores, outcome reports and recommended trainings or further actions.
+The program is retired as of 2024.

 This temperament test, created by Sue Sternberg, is a 15-minute evaluation process that is designed to hep inform decisions on safety, adoptability and euthanasia, matching dogs with new families, and surveying owners after return" for aggression in the new home.